 The taxi from the airport to the port of Athens (Piraeus) costs about 40 Euro.

 There is also a good bus and subway connection between the airport and Piraeus, and this costs about 8 euro per person, for the subway about 10 euros pp. Bus X96 run 24 hours a day from the airport to Piraeus.
 Bus X95 runs 24 hours a day from the airport to the center of Athens, the last stop is at Syntagma square.
 You can also spend some time in the center of Athens and take another day bus 40 from Syntagma Square to Pireaus, to continue your travelling.

-Adonis hotel is a simple, not expensive hotel in the centre of Athens.
+If you do like city's and want to spend some time in Athens to visit the Acropolis, the New National Museum or Plaka.There is a simple, not expensive hotel in the centre of Athens; Adonis hotel.
 You can enjoy breakfast on the roof terrace with view to the Acropolis and you are in the middle of the centre and the area Plaka, with lots of shops and restaurants.

-If you have to spend the night on the mainland, and have to take the boat the next morning, it is best to spend the night in one of the two ports; Piraeus or Rafina.
+If you just want to spend a night to take the boat early the next morning, you can also spend the night in one of the two ports; Piraeus or Rafina.
 On this site you will find surely a hotel that is suitable for you in Piraeus.
-Do not forget to indicate an area in Athens to make the search easier: www.greekhotel.gr/
+Do not forget to indicate an area in Athens to make the search easier: www.greekhotel.gr/ake the search easier: www.greekhotel.gr/

 If you arrive by boat or by plane, we can arrange a taxi waiting for you for 25 €, max 4 persons.
 (20 minutes drive from the port, 5 minutes from the airport, but due to the waiting time for the cab driver they ask the same price).